couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ### TaskViewModel changes

 The TaskViewModel init method was updated to use the new LiveQuery data.
-It also defaults the view to view only the current logged in users tasks.

 ```kotlin
 init {